 - Your performance appraisals;

 - Our assessment of your ongoing performance and prospects;

 - Any test or assessment (including medical tests and assessments) that you might be required to undergo;

 - Our identification of your training needs;

 - Suggestions we may make to you, whilst you remain registered with us, for further training in connection with work of the type that you are seeking through us;

 - Any workplace rehabilitation in which you and we are involved;

-- Our management of any complaint, investigation or inquiry in which you are involved;
+- Our management and resolution of any complaint, investigation or inquiry in which you are involved;

 - Any insurance claim or proposal that requires disclosure of your personal or sensitive information;